zamazan4ik/awesome-pgo/article/article.md

 TODO: here we need to discuss an opinion from Rainer Grimm (Rsyslog dev).
 Rainer Grimm from Rsyslog thinks that algorithm always beats peephole optimizations (it’s wrong - they work at the same time)

+### Is PGO/PLO CPU-specific optimization?

+TODO: here write about the common mystery that PGO depends on the target CPU - no, it doesn't (but could be interesting things like runtime dispatching and non-covered code paths).

 ### Do I need to integrate LTO, PGO or PLO without benchmarks

 TODO: discuss here such a topic

 ## Related projects

-TODO: write about ASOS, machine-learning based compilers, etc.
+TODO: write about ASOS, machine-learning-based compilers, etc.

-Here I want to show you some PGO-related ongoing researches or similar ideas that possibly you find at least interesting.
+Here I want to show you some PGO-related ongoing research or similar ideas that possibly you find at least interesting.

 ### Application Specific Operating Systems (ASOS)

 TODO: add info about ASOS
 TODO: add a diagram about how our applications are deployed on OS
+TODO: write about an idea like ASOS but for interpreters - like application-specific interpreters, where each interpreter is built with application-specific PGO profile (my Lua experiments as an example)

 Before we talked about optimizing with LTO/PGO/PLO our own applications.
 But in 99.99(9)% cases we run software on operating systems.
-But what if we optimize will try to PGO optimize an operating system too?
+But what if we try to PGO optimize an operating system too?

 Already there are multiple PGO tests on this topic: